package core:math/big

 internal_int_compare_digit :: proc(a: ^Int, b: DIGIT) -> (comparison: int) {…}

 Compare an Int to an unsigned number upto DIGIT & _MASK.
+Returns -1 if a < b, 0 if a == b and 1 if b > a.

-Expects: `a` and `b` both to be valid `Int`s, i.e. initialized and not `nil`.
+Expects: a and b both to be valid Ints, i.e. initialized and not nil.

 internal_int_compare_magnitude ¶